GregRos/sts-dynamic-start/mod/readme.md

 # Dynamic Starter Decks

-This is the Java code for the mod.
+This is the Kotlin code for the mode.